Eric Trump: FBI Mar-a-Lago search focused on documents sought by National Archives

 The probe followed reporting earlier this year that the Justice Department had been asked by the National Archives to look into the former president’s handling of records after more than a dozen boxes, including some containing classified information, were recovered by Archives officials that Donald Trump should have turned over.

-The Mar-a-Lago search was immediately criticized by Republicans, with House Minority Leader Kevin McCarthy (R-Calif.) saying on Monday that should the GOP take back the House after November, his party would conduct a probe into the Justice Department.
+The Mar-a-Lago search was immediately criticized by Republicans, with House Minority Leader Kevin McCarthy of California saying on Monday that should the GOP take back the House after November, his party would conduct a probe into the Justice Department.

 The Hill has reached out to the National Archives for comment.